When a user doesn’t even seem remotely interested in adding a product to cart, you’d wonder what was so terrible about your website.

 11. Optimize your overall load time

-Our last tip is to improve your website’s load time.
 Half the time, it could just be that your pages take forever to load.

-So, check this off your watch list by reviewing all your plugins, themes and installed apps.
+So, check this off your watch list by reviewing all your plugins, themes, and installed apps.

 If you already use a responsive theme, you can be sure to have a faster load time by default.